HandsOnDataViz/book/introduction/what.md

-# What is a dataviz?
+# What are data visualizations?

-To come. . .
+To come. . . (define with an interactive gallery)